 Wire-wound resistor

-This refers to the resistance of windings wrapped around the core of transformers or choke coils.
-Copper wire, which has low electrical resistance, is mainly used for windings.
-When electric current flows through the winding, losses occur due to its resistance, which are called copper losses.
-Copper losses are also known as load losses and increase in proportion to the square of the current.
-Therefore, in order to reduce the losses in transformers or choke coils, it is desirable for the winding resistance to be as low as possible.
+This refers to the resistance of the winding wrapped around the core of a transformer or choke coil.
+Copper wire, which has low electrical resistance, is mainly used for the winding.
+When current flows through the winding, losses occur due to its resistance, which is known as copper loss.
+Copper loss is also called load loss and increases in proportion to the square of the current.
+Therefore, to reduce the losses of a transformer or choke coil, it is desirable for the winding resistance to be as low as possible.